xaizek/dit/INSTALL.md

 Same as `coverage` plus invokes `$BROWSER` on index file of the coverage report.
 Requires `lcov` to be installed.

+* `upload-coverage`
+Gathers coverage data and sends it to coveralls.
+Requires `cpp-coveralls` to be installed.
+The assumed usege is like this:

+    make clean
+    make with-coverage
+    make upload-coverage TOKEN=<token-value>

 * `check`
 Builds and runs tests.
 Combine with `debug` or `release` to build and run tests in that configuration.